pickledkneegrows/AsC_GUI/README.md

 * Bux - Helped Me With Getting FSN Setup, Helped With A Lot of Other Features.
 * Dumpster-Fire Developers - Auto-Airblast Code
 * cademtz - Sparkly Rewrite UI & DME/Chams
-* nitro devs who taught me how to code
 * rijin lads for pushing me on and helping me